Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: Case Study 1: Wafer-scale GPU Architecture Design for MoE Serving

 GPU vendors are increasingly adopting multi-chiplet architectures to overcome single-die performance limitations.
 As Moore's Law approaches its limits~\cite{lundstrom2003moore} and single-die size remains constrained by photomask dimensions (800-1,000 mm$^2$), advanced packaging technologies like TSMC's CoWoS~\cite{hu2023cowos}, Samsung's X-Cube~\cite{xcube}, and Intel's EMIB~\cite{emib} enable multiple chiplets within a single package.
 Leading vendors have adopted such designs: AMD's MI300~\cite{mi300} integrates eight compute chiplets, NVIDIA's Blackwell features two chiplets~\cite{blackwell}, and upcoming Rubin expects four~\cite{rubin}.

 This trend is evolving toward wafer-scale systems~\cite{cowos2}.
 TSMC's System-on-Wafer (SoW) technology accommodates up to 24 compute dies and 96 HBM dies on a single wafer, exceeding 200,000 mm$^2$~\cite{sow-x}.
-Similar wafer-scale integration is also supported by Samsung I-Cube technology~\cite{samsung-i-cubeE}.
 As shown in \autoref{fig:5_architecture}(a), a typical wafer-scale multi-chiplet GPU consists of multiple units, each containing a GPU die and several HBM dies interconnected in a mesh topology.
-Such systems contain over 10 TB of HBM and PFLOPS-level computing power, supporting extremely large models and batch sizes.
+Such systems contain over 3 TB of HBM and PFLOPS-level computing power, supporting extremely large models and batch sizes.

 The TSMC SoW technology shown in \autoref{fig:5_architecture}(b) connects each GPU die to local HBM dies through local-silicon interconnects (LSI)~\cite{lsi}, with adjacent GPU dies communicating via LSI vertically or XSR SerDes links horizontally.
 Although LSI and SerDes both provide terabit-level bandwidth, inter-GPU-die communication remains the primary bottleneck.
 Remote data access requires multiple hops across die-to-die links, resulting in high latency.
 Simultaneous remote HBM access by multiple dies creates bandwidth contention and traffic congestion, further degrading performance.